pydicom/deid/docs/_docs/contributing/code.md

 ## Contributing a Custom Function

 Deid ships (as of version 0.2.3) with deid-provided functions that can be used in header parsing.
-To contribute a recipe you should do the following:
+To contribute a custom function you should do the following:

 1. Add a function to deid/dicom/actions, ideally in the appropriate file (e.g., uid functions in uuid.py, etc)